tiprankstipranks

 We operate our business in a single broadcast segment, which increases our exposure to the changes and highly competitive environment of the broadcast industry

 Broadcast companies operate in a highly competitive environment and compete for audiences, advertising and marketing services revenue and quality programming.
 Lower audience share, declines in advertising and marketing services spending, and increased programming costs would adversely affect our business, financial condition and results of operations.
 There can be no assurance that we will be able to compete successfully against existing, new or potential competitors, or that competition and consolidation in the media marketplace will not have a material adverse effect on our business, financial condition or results of operations.
-In addition, the FCC and Congress may enact new laws and regulations, and/or changes to existing laws and regulations, that could impact media ownership and other broadcast-related activities.
-Changes to FCC rules may lead to additional opportunities as well as increased uncertainty in the industry.
+In addition, the FCC and/or Congress may enact new laws and regulations, and/or changes to existing laws, regulations, or policies that could impact media ownership and other broadcast-related activities.
+Changes to FCC rules or policies may lead to additional opportunities as well as increased uncertainty in the industry.
 Changing regulations may also impair or reduce our leverage in negotiating affiliation or retransmission agreements, adversely affecting our revenues, or result in increased costs, reduced valuations for certain broadcasting properties or other impacts, all of which may adversely impact our future profitability.
 All of our stations are required to hold broadcasting licenses from the FCC; when granted, these licenses are generally granted for a period of eight years.
 Under certain circumstances, the FCC is not required to renew any license and could decline to renew future license applications.

 Competition - Risk 2